modern-email/FOSDEM-25/README.md

 Following last year's good practice, we'd like to reserve a table for an informal "friends of email" dinner/drinks session either on FRI or SAT evening.
-[Note here](https://hackmd.io/@ndFSGqY1SC6Cc0DEpHHU1w/HyMUuORxye) or email us if you'd like to join, so we can guess the crowed (we were some 20+ people last time!
+[Note here](https://hackmd.io/@ndFSGqY1SC6Cc0DEpHHU1w/HyMUuORxye) or email us if you'd like to join, so we can guess the group size (we were some 20+ people last time!
 Venue proposals welcome as well.

 ## Topics